Hassan1247/Artificial_Intelligence-Algorithms/Sudoku_9x9/README.md

 ## Section 4 : Arc Consistency Algorithm #3 `4.ac3.py`

-In this section we update the section 3 file with Arc Consistency Algorithm #3 (AC-3).
+In this section we update the section 3 file with Arc Consistency Algorithm #3 (AC-3) I don't use queue in this section.

+## Section 5 : Arc Consistency Algorithm #3 Complete `5.ac3Comp.py`

+In this section we update the section 4 file with Arc Consistency Algorithm #3 Complete (AC-3) I use queue to keep track of changed cells that need to be checked in AC-3 again.

 ## Sample inputs: